nimdone/nimdone-88471/src/pages/index.md

         image: images/feature2.png
         image_alt: App users welcoming a new member
         content: >-
-          The selected PDF's are now in the reader view, highlight the text/figures you want to be on the slides and see the content with citations autopopulating the slides
+          **Search or Upload PDF, highlight the text you wish to be on the slide or use our snip tool to capture images or tables**
         actions:
           - label: Learn More
             url: /features